What Is a Hardship License and Can I Apply after DUI in Pennsylvania?

 If a license suspension is issued, offenders must continue to operate their daily lives without the ability to drive, which is an inconvenience for just about everyone.
 After all, it’s nearly impossible to get around Pennsylvania without the use of a vehicle, whether you’re going to school, running errands, seeing family, or heading to and from work.
 Fortunately, it may be possible for you to get what is colloquially known as a “hardship license” in Pennsylvania if you meet the requirements.
 Here’s what you need to know.

 A hardship license—more formally called an “occupational limited license” in Pennsylvania—is a Class C Driver’s License issued to a driver whose Pennsylvania driving privileges have been, or will be, suspended.
-An OLL authorizes you to drive a designated vehicle when necessary for your occupation, work, trade, medical treatment, or study.
+An OLL authorizes you to drive a designated motor vehicle when necessary for your occupation, work, trade, medical treatment, or study.
+Eligibility for an OLL is based on the status of your Pennsylvania driving privilege.

 These licenses can be obtained if you can explain why you need to drive in order to get to and from these locations.
 You’ll also have to provide information about the location to which you’ll be traveling, and you’ll be restricted to driving only to and from those locations.
 You may also be allowed to go to and from your medical appointments.